 Facial skin regeneration is a natural process in which dead epithelial cells detach and are replaced by new ones.
 However, this may slow down, in which case external help is needed.
 This is where skin scrubs and chemical peels come into the picture, helping the cells to exchange again at the usual rate.

 Although exfoliation plays a key role in achieving healthy, soft, and radiant skin, yet, many forget this step from their beauty routine.

-Whether using an exfoliator or a chemical exfoliator is better for you, mainly based on individual preferences and there is no clear, black and white answer as to which type is good for whom, but with the help of basic information and knowing our skin, we can find the right solution.
+Whether using an exfoliator or a chemical exfoliator is better for you, is mainly based on individual preferences and there is no clear, black-and-white answer as to which type is good for whom, but with the help of basic information and knowing our skin, we can find the right solution.

 However, skin scrubs, it is considered too rough for the skin surface, however, this is not necessarily true.
 Here, too, it is important to choose the right product, the size of the grain, and the care, if you feel too strong during use, you can simply switch to another brand.

 Through the safe acidic ingredients of chemical peels, they gently and evenly dissolve dead epithelial cells from the skin and accelerate, more precisely, restore the process of skin cell renewal.
 The best-known exfoliating acids are AHA, BHA (also known as salicylic acid), and PHA acids.

 AHA acids (alpha-hydroxy acid) are water-soluble acids that remove dead epithelial cells from the surface of the skin, making them soft and even, but unable to penetrate the pores.
 Examples of AHA acids are lactic acid and glycolic acid, which are effective in treating injuries caused by sun damage, uneven skin surfaces, and pigment spots.